dmitmel/brainwhat/README.md

 ### 2. Loops

-All loops are linked when parsing program, so interpreter doesn't have to search matching brackets at runtime (this is optimization makes interpreter really fast!!!):
+All loops are linked when parsing program, so interpreter doesn't have to search matching brackets at runtime (this optimization makes interpreter really fast!!!):

 ```
    __                            ____________________________